Nikorag/Jellybox-Firmware/README.md

   }
 }
 ```
 A `401` response sets the device to UNPAIRED state.
 Other errors are retried on the next interval.
-The `latestFirmware` block is optional — if absent, no update is attempted.
+The `latestFirmware` block is only present when the user has flagged the device for an update in the dashboard — otherwise it's omitted and the firmware treats that as "no update available".
 See the [OTA section](#over-the-air-updates) for the full update flow.

 **`POST /api/play`** — called when a tag is scanned
 ```json